Centers and Programs

 - Kumu Kula Kaiapuni.
 The Kumu Kula Kaiapuni curricula focuses on the educational, linguistic, and cultural tools that teachers need to perform better in Hawaiian medium schools.
 Students producing curriculum and developing their own teaching skills will also be able to work closely with the newly established Mary Kawena Pukui Hale: Center for the Survival and Promotion of Hawaiian.

-- Kalai'ôlelo.
-The Kalai'ôlelo curricula focuses on the linguistic analysis of Hawaiian.
+- Kalai'olelo.
+The Kalai'olelo curricula focuses on the linguistic analysis of Hawaiian.

 All potential graduate students must submit an application to the Graduate Division.
-Applicants to the MA in Hawaiian must have completed a bachelor's degree and submitted the following to the graduate chair prior to admission: official transcripts from each school attended; 18 upper-division credit hours in Hawaiian and HAW 402, or equivalent; a statement of objectives written in Hawaiian; and three letters of recommendation.
+Applicants to the MA in Hawaiian must have completed a bachelor's degree and submitted the following to the graduate chair prior to admission: official transcripts from each school attended; 18 upper-division credit hours in Hawaiian and HAW 402 (or equivalent); a statement of objectives written in Hawaiian; and three letters of recommendation.